 The Athabasca Lookout offers the adventurous a stunning view of the Rockies, and the Athabasca Nordic Centre has a variety of world-class trails to ski, bike, or hike.
 The cross-country ski trails are 10 meters wide and range in distance from 1.4 to 25 kilometres in length.
 There is also a 1.5 kilometre lighted trail that provides wonderful skiing in the dark winter evenings.
 The rustic day-use chalet is large enough to accommodate groups up to 50.

 Location: Take Highway 16 west of Hinton, and go 2 kilometres to Highway 40 North.
 Travel 18 kilometres until you see a sign for the Nordic Centre.
-You will have to park at gate and walk the remaining distance - approximately 45 minutes.
+Follow the road to the parking lot on the right hand side.

 Athabasca Ranch Trails

 Highlights of Athabasca Ranch Trails are scenic views of the Athabasca River and open grassy meadows.
 This is a great trail for biking, hiking, or a relaxing picnic.
 The trail loops range from 1 kilometre to up to 10 kilometres.